 Speaking at a Council meeting

-At each meeting there is a designated period of time for "Recognition of Involved Citizens by City Council," during which citizens in the audience who wish to speak on an item not listed on the meeting agenda are invited to the podium.
+At each meeting, there is a designated period of time for "Recognition of Involved Citizens by City Council," during which community members in the audience who wish to speak on an item not listed on the meeting agenda are invited to the podium.

-Before addressing the City Council, citizens must sign in with their name and address.
-Most meetings of the City Council and the Boards & Commissions are televised, so citizens must step up to the podium and speak loudly and clearly.
+Before addressing the City Council, attendees must sign in with their name and address.
+Most meetings of the City Council and the boards and commissions are televised, so speakers must step up to the podium and speak loudly and clearly.

-This comment period may not be used to make personal attacks, to air personality grievances, to make political endorsements or for political campaign purposes.
-Council action should not be expected at the time of a proposed non-agenda item; questions from Council are for clarification only.
+This comment period may not be used to make personal attacks, air personality grievances, make political endorsements or for political campaign purposes.
+Council action should not be expected at the time of a proposed non-agenda item; questions from council are for clarification only.